Rezz: 2022–2024: HypnoVizion Records, It's Not a Phase, and Can You See Me?

+2025−present: As the Pendulum Swings and A Shift in Perspective

 In 2025, Rezz performed at the inaugural Force Fields music festival in Cadott, Wisconsin, held by the same organizers as Hoofbeat and Rock Fest.
 She also performed at VELD Music Festival, held in downtown Toronto.
 In March of that year, Anyma showcased a previously unreleased collaboration with Rezz at his Vegas Sphere show.
+On 12 September, Rezz released her fifth album titled As the Pendulum Swings and announced a six-date tour with shows in Paris, Boston, Brooklyn, Houston, Detroit, and St. Louis.
+Rezz became the first female DJ to headline at the Tacoma Dome on 26 September.

+On 8 April 2026, Rezz released her A Shift in Perspective EP.
+That month, she performed at the Sahara Tent during the first weekend of the Coachella Festival.
+She then canceled her second weekend performance at the festival, The following month, Rezz announced an indefinite hiatus from touring and cancelled her remaining scheduled tour dates for the year, citing health reasons.

 Musical style and influences

 Rezz is an electronic music producer and DJ; her sound has been described as "midtempo bass" and a modern styling of "new beat".
 In 2015, MTV called her the "new queen of the dark techno scene", writing she had been "making electronic and techy beats for two years" at that point.
 EDM.com's Niko Sani wrote Rezz's "deliciously ominous, often alien-sounding bass music" helped gain her popularity within the electronic music scene in around 2016.
 Other music writers have referred to Rezz's music as sounding "dark", as well as "menacing", "mechanical", "haunting and industrial".
 Spotify's outlet For the Record profiled Rezz, calling her "one of the most highly regarded producers of downtempo soundscapes", and saying she "strikes a firm balance between minimal original tech compositions and the all-heavy bass".

 Rezz has described her music as "eerie, grungy, dungeon sounds".
 She has stated while growing up, she listened exclusively to bands, particularly punk and rock bands.
 My Chemical Romance, Bring Me the Horizon, and Underoath have been cited as such bands she listened to in her youth.
 She cited Silverstein as one band that she frequently listened to that had an influence on her EP It's Not A Phase.
 Deadmau5 is an early inspiration for Rezz.
 She has also mentioned Zeds Dead and Metric as fellow Canadian artists who have influenced her.
 Rezz is known for the signature LED spiraling "hypno glasses" she wears during live performances.